acuminous/filby/README.md

 Refering back to the previous list of challenges:

 - **Consistency** is solved by the changeSetId mechanic
-- **Load Times** and **Reliability** can be greatly reduced because the solution is designed to be highly cacheable.
-Alternatively keep a local copy of the relevant reference data and using the notification mechanism to update it.
+- **Load Times** can be reduced because the solution is designed to be highly cacheable.
+Furthermore, response sizes can abe reduced by tailoring projections to the needs of the clients.
+Finally, network requests can be avoided completely by maintaining a local copy of the projected reference data.
-- **Stale Data** can be prevented by deploying reference data ahead of time, checking the changelog for changes and listening for notifications.
+- **Stale Data** can be prevented through use of the effective date, deploying reference data ahead of time and checking the changelog for updates.
+Clients can also be advised of updates via change notifications
 - **Historic** data still accessible by using a previous changeSetId
 - **Evolution** of reference data is supported by versioned entities and projections
 - **Local Testing** is possible through HTTP mocking libraries.